PST on security services

 Example 3 – Your client sends and receives messages through their security system using a cellular link

 You provide your client with the ability to send and receive messages through their security system using a cellular link (because your client does not have a telephone landline).
 When your client’s security system is set off, a cellular link is established allowing your client to use the security system control panel in their home for two-way voice communication with an agent in your monitoring centre.
-You're providing your client with telecommunication services, which are subject to PST.
+The control panel is ordinarily situated in B.C.
+In this case, you are providing your client with telecommunication services, which are subject to PST.
 Unless an exemption applies, you must charge and collect PST (at the rate of 7%) on any charge for the telecommunication services.

 If you charge your client a single price for security alarm monitoring services and two-way voice communication, and no exemption applies, you must charge and collect PST (at the rate of 7%) on that single price, as both the security services and the telecommunication services are taxable.